Hey! my name is

 About Me

 I was born and raised in Southern California.
-I received my B.S. in Physics at Cal Poly Pomona (2017) and subsequently earned my M.S.
-(2019) and PhD.
-(2023) in Physics at UC Irvine.
+I received my B.S. in Physics from Cal Poly Pomona in 2017, and subsequently earned my M.S. in 2019 and Ph.D. in 2023 in Physics from UC Irvine.

 Research Interests